Guide to Year Shingle Differences

 Common Lifespan Shingle Categories

-Key Differences Between 30-Year and 50-Year Shingles
+Key Differences Between 30-Year Shingle and 50-Year Shingle

 Durability